Dream Interpretation Technique #2: Simplify

 To him, though, the meaning of the dream isn’t obvious, and it’s not a defect or anything, it’s just a blind spot.
 Plus, he’s young.
 As we experience life and accumulate associations, the dreaming mind has more to work with, and dream themes progress from general to highly personal.
 At 16 years old, his dreams tell the story as being locked out of his bedroom.
 At 60 years old, his dreams might tell a similar story as his girlfriend hiding his Viagra!

-The young man could use amplification to see from the eyes of the girlfriend-character in the dream and understand it from her perspective, then perhaps the meaning would be obvious.
+The young man could see from the eyes of the girlfriend-character in the dream and understand it from her perspective, then perhaps the meaning would be obvious.

 Dream Interpretation | There’s Obvious, Then There’s Really Obvious

-You dream your tooth is infected.
-Could mean that you have allowed a situation to fester, or that you have an infection developing in a tooth.
+- You dream your tooth is infected.
+Could mean that you have allowed a situation to fester, or that you have an infection developing in a tooth and yeah, get to a dentist pronto!

 Always consider the obvious.
 You can often tell the difference because of how a dream with an obvious message mirrors reality.
 The car with bad brakes in your dream is your car, and the road you drive on when they fail is one you drive on regularly.
 It’s not an imaginary car on an imaginary road.
 Dreams that closely mirror reality are more likely to have direct messages.

-In simplest terms, what is a baby?
+- In simplest terms, what is a baby?
 It’s new life.
-What’s new in your life or yourself?
+You dream that you have a new baby, so question is, what’s new about you or your life?

-What does it mean to endlessly pack luggage?
+- What does it mean to endlessly pack luggage?
 You get ready but never get anywhere.
-The question to ask is, do you prepare to advance in your life but never “depart?”
+Question is, do you prepare to advance or move on in your life but never “depart?”

-This post is excerpted from my forthcoming book: The Big Book of Dream Interpretation.
-Subscribe to this blog for updates.
-On sidebar, near top. –>
+This post is excerpted from my book: The Dream Interpretation Dictionary.

 And visit me at Reddit Dreams, where I’m known as RadOwl.